MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

    # Application programming interface (API) URLs

-   As a part of Availible to promise feature capability, you will also have a set of Application programming interface (API) URLs available from Dynamics 365   Intelligent Order Management.
+   As a part of Available to promise feature capability, you will also have a set of Application programming interface (API) URLs available from Dynamics 365   Intelligent Order Management.
 These will also be available from Dynamics 365 Supply Chain Management and details can be found [here](https://learn.microsoft.com/en-us/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise#api-urls).
 These URLs can be directly called by 3rd party ERPs, commerce or supplier systems for inventory query with Available to promise capabilities.

    Below is a sample payload for Inventory Query to call these services from Dynamics 365 Intelligent Order Management.